Week Three

 Day #17: Make “Sacred” Space, Connect to All Our Kin

-01 Learn Another way we can build a bigger we is to “take time out of time,” or make sacred space, to become more aware of and connect to the more-than-human world.
+01 Learn Another way we can build a bigger “we” is to “take time out of time,” or make sacred space, to become more aware of and connect to the more-than-human world.
 We are one species among many, and Indigenous teachings remind us that we are so young compared to the sun, moon, wind, oceans, mountains and many other creatures, both plant and animal.
-We need to know our place, and respect what these other kin are telling us about living in right relationship with one another and the rest of Earth’s inhabitants.
-One
+It is important for us to know our place, and to respect what these other kin are telling us about living in right relationship with one another and the rest of Earth’s inhabitants.

 -